10 Things to do in Sydney

 Bring Your Own (BYO) is an

-and cafes.
-The major exception being high class,
+cafes.
+The major exception to this being high class, expensive restaurants.

 8 Palm Beach, Whale and Bilgola